michalkonturek/LINQ4Obj-C/README.md

 #### Count

 Counts the elements in a collection, optionally only those elements that satisfy a predicate function.

 ```objc
 - (NSUInteger)LINQ_count:(LINQConditionBlock)conditionBlock;
 ```

-This example returns the number of elements in the collection that are not smaller than 8.
+Example: Return the number of elements in the collection that are not smaller than 8.

 ```objc
 NSArray *numbers = [NSArray LINQ_from:1 to:10];